Tour News Search the Database

 Beach Bits:

-• In June 2010 Ross won on her 28th birthday, becoming the sixth female to accomplish that.
+• In June 2010 Ross won on her 28th birthday, becoming the sixth female to win a title on her birthday.

-• From October 2008 through the Klagenfurt Grand Slam, Ross and Kessy have played for a medal in 17 of their 23 FIVB events (winning seven golds, six silvers, three bronzes in that span).
+• From October 2008 through the 2010 Moscow Grand Slam, Ross and Kessy played for a medal in 17 of their 20 FIVB events (winning seven golds, six silvers, three bronzes in that span).

 2010: Ross and Kessy began the AVP season with a third and then a fifth in Santa Barbara, ending a streak of 21 straight AVP events advancing to the semifinals.
-They then won the next four domestic events.
+They then won the next four domestic events, and completed the AVP season with a 31-4 record, having won 24 of their last 25 matches.
 The duo played for a medal in each of the first five FIVB events, extending their streak to eight straight FIVB events playing for a medal, and collected two wins, before placing ninth in Stavanger.
+They failed to win a medal in eight straight events leading up to Sanya, where they placed third.

 2009: Ross and Kessy appeared in the finals of nine of their 10 regular season AVP events, winning four times.
 Their win in Houston marked their first AVP title together after going 0-9 in title matches domestically.
 Ross led the tour in aces per game (1.29), and was fourth in hitting percentage (.481).
 On the FIVB Tour the duo won the World Championships in Stavanger, Norway, marking the fourth straight time a team from the USA has won that title.
 In Gstaad the pair finished fifth, ending a streak of 20 consecutive tournaments (AVP and FIVB) in the semifinals and six straight FIVB gold medal match appearances.
 Ross and Kessy also won in Marseille as well as the season finale in Phuket, increasing their total to nine medals earned in 12 events during the season.